ORP Orzeł (1938)

+ORP Orzeł was an Orzeł class submarine of the Polish Navy that served during World War II.

 Construction

-Orzeł was laid down 14 August 1936 at the Dutch shipyard De Schelde, as the Job No. 205; launched on 15 January 1938, and commissioned on 2 February 1939.
+Orzeł was laid down 14 August 1936 at the Dutch shipyard De Schelde, as Job No. 205; launched on 15 January 1938, and commissioned on 2 February 1939.
 She was a modern design (designed by the joint venture of Polish and Dutch engineers), albeit quite large for the shallow waters of the Baltic Sea.

 World War II

 Polish Campaign

-At the beginning of the invasion of Poland Orzeł was docked in Oksywie.
+At the beginning of the German invasion of Poland Orzeł was docked in Oksywie.
 As per the Worek Plan, the submarine was deployed on patrol in a designated strategic zone of the Baltic Sea.
 The crew received orders to attack the pre-dreadnought Schleswig-Holstein, should it leave Danzig.
 With the situation rapidly deteriorating, Orzel abandoned its sector on 4 September and began to withdraw into the Baltic Sea.
-The submarine was attacked by the German minesweepers M3 and M4, damaged but evaded destruction that evening.
+The submarine was attacked by the German minesweepers M3 and M4 and was damaged but evaded destruction that evening.

 Escape to Britain

 Orzel's crew decided to head to Tallinn, Estonia as a result of the damage.
 Orzeł reached Tallinn on 14 September 1939.
 On 15 September the captain, Lieutenant-Commander Henryk Kloczkowski, was forced to leave the submarine to undergo hospital treatment for an unknown illness he had been suffering from since 8 September.
 Under the Hague Convention of 1907, section XIII, Article 12, "belligerent ships" could enter a neutral port but were forbidden from remaining there for "more than twenty-four hours."
 At the insistence of Germany, the Estonian military authorities boarded the ship, interned the crew, confiscated all the navigation aids and maps, and commenced removing all her armaments.
 However, only fifteen of her twenty torpedoes were removed before the hoist cable parted; this was because it had been secretly sabotaged by her new commander, former chief officer, Lieutenant Jan Grudzinski.